 Vision Impairment Services

-Vision Impairment Services provides comprehensive, individualized evaluation and instruction in the alternative techniques and aids that a person who is blind or visually impaired might use to be independent on the job and at home.
+Vision Impairment Services provides comprehensive, individualized evaluation and services, structured discovery learning, and personal adjustment training in alternative techniques and adaptive aids that a person who is blind or visually impaired might use to be independent on the job and at home.
 Areas include:

-Handwriting; recording devices; telephone usage; typing; note taking; job seeking skills; college preparation; acquiring skills for Tennessee Business Enterprises; exploring self-employment
+- Adaptive Communication Skills—Handwriting; recording devices; telephone usage; typing; note taking; job seeking skills; college preparation; acquiring skills needed for entry to the Tennessee Business Enterprises blind vendors program

-Basic math, spelling, and reading; identifying and organizing money; telling time; preparing for the GED; college preparation; acquiring Tennessee Business Enterprises skills
+- Basic Education—Basic math, spelling, and reading; basic functional skills such as identifying, organizing, and counting money and telling time; use of talking and large print devices; some college preparation; acquiring Tennessee Business Enterprises skills

-Cleaning, managing money, doing laundry, sewing, and hygiene
+- Home and Personal Management—Cleaning, managing money, doing laundry, sewing, hygiene, and home maintenance and safety

-Setting goals; investigating career options; evaluating interests and abilities; seeking employment; writing resumes and cover letters; completing applications; learning interviewing techniques; job shadowing; acquiring housing and transportation; planning leisure activities; accessing community resources; and understanding the ADA.
+- Transitional Skills —Setting goals; investigating career options; evaluating interests and abilities; seeking employment; writing resumes and cover letters; completing applications; learning interviewing techniques; job shadowing; acquiring housing and transportation; planning leisure activities; accessing community resources

-Adaptations for accessing a computer, including the use of screen readers and/or magnification software; using technology to aid independent living and career goals.
+- Assistive Technology—Adaptations for accessing a computer, including the use of screen readers and/or magnification software and refreshable braille displays.
+Training in iDevices and apps for independent living and employment.